harshy1620/blog-app-deployed/Readme.md

 - After setting up the environment variables, you can run the application:

-1. Start the server by running the following command in the root foler:
+1. Start the server by running the following command in the server foler:

 - npm start
 - The server will listen on the port 8080